1

 • Tribalism: Create an us-vs-disease tribe instead of us-vs-them

-• Social proof: Get 3.5% participation so everyone else follows
+• Social proof: Get 3.5% participation so many others follow

 • Immediate rewards: Pay people cash to join medical trials